mariiinda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

     description: 'My site description...',
     // Used for SEO.
 Do not include a trailing slash
     url: 'https://www.example.com',
+    // Site image used for social sharing, image should live in the 'static' folder
+    image: "/images/og-image.jpg",
     // Used for SEO
     author: 'J Hollyhock',
     // Used for an optional intro section at the top of the recipes template